 Only 18 inches high

-These plastic steps are covered by a removable, washable cover, which makes it easier for your pet to climb up with sure footing.
+These plastic steps are covered by a removable, washable cover, which makes it easier for your pet to climb up with a sure footing.
 Each of the three steps has a 4-inch high rise for a total of 12 inches.
 This set works nicely for a sofa, but if you’re getting it to help your pet climb up to your bed, you may need to get a taller set of stairs.

-The steps have four suction cups on the bottom to prevent slipping, while they do serve that purpose, it can make it harder to move these steps around frequently, as the cups can be hard to pull off a tile or hardwood floor.
+The steps have four suction cups on the bottom to prevent slipping, and while they do serve that purpose, it can make it harder to move these steps around frequently, as the cups can be hard to pull off a tile or hardwood floor.